India’s Entry into NSG

 Nuclear Suppliers Group (NSG)

-- NSG is a group of nuclear supplier countries that seeks to contribute to the non-proliferation of nuclear weapons through the implementation of guidelines for nuclear exports and nuclear-related exports.
+- NSG is a group of nuclear supplier countries that seek to contribute to the non-proliferation of nuclear weapons through the implementation of guidelines for nuclear exports and nuclear-related exports.

 - The NSG was set up as a response to India’s nuclear tests conducted in 1974.